your0rg/HabitatForMeteor/README.md

 Next, you'll need to have ready an SSL certificate file set.
 Digital Ocean [explains how to do this](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04) very well as usual.
 If you need a "real" certificate from a certificate authority (CA), [StartSSL](https://www.startssl.com/), offers **free** 3 yr., Class 1 certificates that certify up to 10 domains.

+The following steps assume you are simply working between two virtual machines with a self-signed certificate for and imaginary domain

 The server side steps to perform are :

 1. *Prepare your secrets file* :: The SOURCE_SECRETS_FILE holds user and connections secrets to be installed server side.
-There is an example secrets file at [HabitatForMeteor / habitat / scripts / target /secrets.sh.example](https://github.com/your0rg/HabitatForMeteor/blob/master/habitat/scripts/target/secrets.sh.example).
+There is an example secrets file at [HabitatForMeteor/habitat/scripts/target/secrets.sh.example](https://github.com/your0rg/HabitatForMeteor/blob/master/habitat/scripts/target/secrets.sh.example).
 Needless to say, you'll want to do a good job of expunging this file after use, or keeping close care of it, same as you would with the server certificates.

     1. Passwords: The script needs to know the password Meteor will use to connect to MongoDB, the sudoer password for the initial connection user,  and the sudoer password for the habitat user.
-Passwords are **not** used in the SSH and SCP connections, these are passwords used internally in the server.
+These three passwords are used internally in the server.
+Passwords are **not** used in the SSH and SCP connections.
-    2. Habitat user key path: The path on the developer's (your) machine to a copy of the `hab` user's public key.
+    2. Habitat user key path: The path, on the developer's (your) machine, to a copy of the `hab` user's public key.
 Obviously the key pair will have to be safely recorded for future use.
     3. Certificates:  To install Nginx's SSL certificate, the script needs to be able to find the certificate, it's decryption key and the decryption key pass phrase.
-Assuming you have a site named `myapp.meteor.com`, the exported shell variable must be **exactly** `export  MYAPP.METEOR.COM_CERT_PATH="${your place for certs}/myapp.meteor.com"`.
+Assuming you have a site named `moon.planet.sun`, the exported shell variable must be **exactly** `export  MOON.PLANET.SUN_CERT_PATH="${your place for certs}/moon.planet.sun"`.
 Where, `your place for certs` could be, for example, `/home/you/.ssh/hab_vault`.
-All three of the required certificate files must be in the specified subdirectory, `myapp.meteor.com`, and must be named **exactly** "server.crt", "server.key", "server.pp" (for now).
+All three of the required certificate files must be in the specified subdirectory, `moon.planet.sun`, and must be named **exactly** "server.crt", "server.key", "server.pp" (for now).

         Finally, the shell variable, `ENABLE_GLOBAL_CERT_PASSWORD_FILE`, can be commented out to stop Nginx trying to load certificates' passwords.
 You'll still need an empty `server.pp` file, if you elect to go for a passwordless cert.

+1. *Specify the target host in your hosts file* :: Find the IP address of your server, for example `192.168.122.123` and add the following line to the file `/etc/hosts`:
+    ```
+    192.168.122.123 moon.planet.sun
+    ```

+1. *Prepare SSL certificate* :: The script, `PushInstallerScriptsToTarget.sh` only needs run once, fortunately, because it must be supplied with quite a few arguments.
+Eg;

 1. *Install Remote Host For Habitat* :: The script, `PushInstallerScriptsToTarget.sh` only needs run once, fortunately, because it must be supplied with quite a few arguments.
 Eg;
     ```